opencdms-dev/pycdmsapi/README.md

 # opencdms-api-1.0
-Experimental repository for future production opencdms-api release
+Experimental repository for future opencdms-api release that follows the framework-agnostic approach taken by [pygeoapi](https://github.com/geopython/pygeoapi)